-2. As regards Article 62 of the Convention, the Government of the Republic of Trinidad and Tobago recognizes the compulsory jurisdiction of the Inter-American Court of Human Rights as stated in said article only to such extent that recognition is consistent with the relevant sections of the Constitution of the Republic of Trinidad and Tobago; and provided that any judgment of the Court does not infringe, create or abolish any existing rights or duties of any privata citizan.
+2. As regards Article 62 of the Convention, the Government of the Republic of Trinidad and Tobago recognizes the compulsory jurisdiction of the Inter-American Court of Human Rights as stated in said article only to such extent that recognition is consistent with the relevant sections of the Constitution of the Republic of Trinidad and Tobago; and provided that any judgment of the Court does not infringe, create or abolish any existing rights or duties of any private citizen.

-It is apparent from the wording of the State's second reservation that, in actuality, it constitutes a declaration of acceptance of the Honorable Court's compulsory jurisdiction by the State pursuant to Article 62 of the Convention, which the State was free to make.
-In arguing that the Honorable Court lacks jurisdiction in the Constantine et al. Case, the State appears to rely on both of the terms in its declaration, the first providing that it accepts the State's jurisdiction "only to such extent that recognition is consistent with the relevant sections of the Constitution of the Republic of Trinidad and Tobago", and the second purporting to require that "any judgment of the Court does not infringe, create or abolish any existing rights or duties of any private citizen."
+It is apparent from the wording of this clause that it does not constitute a "reservation" to the Convention, but rather amounts to a declaration of acceptance of the Honorable Court's compulsory jurisdiction by the State pursuant to Article 62 of the Convention.
+In arguing that the Honorable Court lacks jurisdiction in the Benjamin et al. Case, the State appears to rely on both of the terms in its declaration, the first providing that it accepts the State's jurisdiction "only to such extent that recognition is consistent with the relevant sections of the Constitution of the Republic of Trinidad and Tobago", and the second purporting to require that "any judgment of the Court does not infringe, create or abolish any existing rights or duties of any private citizen."
+The State has not, however, particularized in its submissions the manner in which it alleges these provisions should be interpreted so as to deprive the Honorable Court of jurisdiction in the Benjamin et al. matter.
+To this extent, the Commission has been unable to respond directly or specifically to the State's allegations, but has nevertheless provided its own observations as to the manner in which the terms of the State's declaration should be interpreted.